raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 There are obviously some drawbacks to this solution.
 Adding this data log pipeline is more complex than a monolithic app with ACID transactions.
 Also, there is a need to implement compensating transactions to recover from app-level failures, there could be temporary inconsistencies because some data are not consumed / updated yet, and subscribers must detect and ignore duplicate events.

-Using a data log pipeline like Kafka makes decoupling of micro-services a reality.
+Using a data log pipeline like Kafka makes decoupling of microservices a reality.
 The traffic is amortized with a queuing system.
-The micro-services are really independent and can evolve on their own, while at the same time, sharing their data for any service (current or future) to use.
+The microservices are really independent and can evolve on their own, while at the same time, sharing their data for any service (current or future) to use.